gilmore-lab/mofo/child-tuning/notes/project-notes-mofo-child-tuning.md

 This is the project notes file for the MOFO child tuning project.

+## 2016-04-27-11:19

+- Andrea created .jpg images of the stimuli using OmniGraffle.
+They are located in the [figs directory](../figs/).
+I believe the only one that I have a question about is the coh100 image.
+Do we need the inbetween images where the dots are moving randomly?

 ## 2016-04-18-15:24

 - From weekly meeting and Rick's work.